The Navy Full Time Support (FTS) Program

 Navy Reservists are dedicated and diverse men and women of all ages, backgrounds, and ethnicities.
 They work to defend the nation while also working in a variety of careers as professionals of all kinds, and with a range of education levels.
 Typically, Naval Reservists are continuing their military service after serving active duty for less than 20 years.

 However, some Reservists joined directly to the Reserves, received basic training, follow-on training, and like their former active duty counter-parts serve one weekend a month and two weeks a year.

-However, there are programs that allow for the Reservists to go active duty for a short period of time (weeks or months) or an extended period of time (years or full deployments).
+However, some programs allow for the Reservists to go active duty for a short period (weeks or months) or an extended period (years or full deployments).
 Depending on your skills and training, you may be eligible for more active duty time and be a part of the Full-Time Support Mission of the Navy.

 Training the Navy Reserve With the FTS Program

 Navy Full-Time Support (FTS) is a program that allows Navy Reservists to perform in positions as full-time active duty members, supporting the Navy Reserve Force.
 These members receive the same pay, allowances, and benefits as active duty members.
 Often there are jobs in the military that are understaffed.
 Depending upon the deployment status or immediate requirement to have a fully trained member fill one of these empty billets, the Reservists can fill a need of the active-duty Navy.

 The purpose of the Full-Time Support (FTS) program is to train and administer the Navy Reserve.